nick-The-One/python_course/08_data_types_pt6.md

   res_c = (conv_val * 10 if (conv_val := int(val) & 1) else -1 for val in src)
   ```

-  * That's for another times, let be a mistery for now
+  * That's for another time, let be a mystery for now

-* Dict comprehension looks very similar to set, but now you need to supply both key and value — so you either need source that returns pairs, or map something to key to get value.
+* Dict comprehension looks very similar to set, but now you need to supply both key and value — so you either need source that returns pairs, or map something to the key to get value.
 We'll go with later and use original value as key and our converted (tenfold for odd, -1 for even) as value:
   ```python
   res = {}
   src = '12345'